mohammadreza87/mystories/REFACTOR_SUMMARY.md

 ## 🎉 Conclusion

-This refactoring will transform MyStories from a good codebase to a great one.
+This refactoring will transform Next Tale from a good codebase to a great one.
 The investment of 5 weeks will pay dividends in:

 - **Faster development** (50% reduction in feature time)
 - **Fewer bugs** (30-40% reduction)